vikas8561/CGxSU_Semester_1/UI_UX_Figma/Notes/Unit 2/02-typography.md

 4. **Accessibility**
    - Ensure **contrast ratios of at least 4.5:1** for text to remain readable in all lighting conditions.
    - Support multilingual users by selecting fonts that work across **local scripts** (e.g., Devanagari for Hindi, Tamil, Bengali).
-   - Use scalable typography units (like `rem`) for responsive resizing across different devices.

 5. **Simplicity**
    - Avoid overloading the interface with too many font families, sizes, or styles.